-Carcass characteristics from the animals included in this study are shown in Table 1.
+Carcass characteristics of the animals included in this study are shown in Table 1.
 All carcasses included showed pH values between 5.3 and 5.7.
-Therefore, meat problems associated with aberrant colours had been not expected.
+Therefore, meat problems associated with aberrant colours had not been expected.

-On average, carcasses weighed 288.0±1.5 kg.
-The conformation score was in range 9-11 (corresponding 'R+' and 'U-' conformation class, respectively) and range 5-6 (slight greasy) in reference to fatness carcass.
-These values are representative of the light Spanish veal carcass market (Indurain et al., 2008).
-Among the carcass weight, the most common groups were in range 321-340 kg (W6 group, 33.7%), represented mainly by males, and W1 (range <240 kg, 29.1%) including mainly females.
+On average, carcasses weighed 288.0 ± 1.5 kg.
+The conformation score was in range 9-11 (corresponding "R+" and "U-" conformation class, respectively) and range 5-6 (slight greasy) in reference to fatness carcass.
+These values are representative of the light Spanish veal carcass market (Indurain et al. 2008).
+Among the carcass weight, the most common groups were in the range of 321-340 kg (W6 group, 33.7%), represented mainly by males and W1 (range <240 kg, 29.1%) included mainly females.
 W3 group was the least common range carcass weight (0.9%).
-Characteristics carcasses and distribution weights are in according to data reported for commercial Spanish veal (Díez et al. 2006).
+Characteristics of the carcasses and distribution weights are in accordance with data reported on commercial Spanish veal (Díez et al. 2006).

-Table 1 Carcass characteristics (mean and standard error, s.e.) of male and female Spanish veal carcasses
+Table 1 Carcass characteristics of male and female Spanish veal carcasses